HITsz-TMG/VideoVista/README.md

 ## 🔥 News

+**`2025.01.16`**  We have open-sourced the second version of the fully manually annotated video intelligence evaluation benchmark.
+[VideoVista-Benchmark B](https://huggingface.co/datasets/HIT-TMG/VideoVista-2)

 **`2025.12.11`** 🚀 We have open-sourced the video long chain-of-thought reasoning data for cold-start reinforcement learning, available at [Video-CoTs](https://huggingface.co/datasets/HIT-TMG/VideoVista-CoTs)

 **`2025.11.17`** 🚀 We have partnered with Huawei Cloud to launch the first VideoVista Video Understanding and Reasoning Competition.
 Everyone is welcome to sign up!
 For more details, see [VideoVista-Competition](https://github.com/HITsz-TMG/VideoVista/tree/main/VideoVista-Competition)